 Colorectal cancer is the third leading cause of cancer related deaths in men and women combined in West Virginia.
 Yet, it is one of the most preventable cancers.
-Overall, the lifetime risk of developing colorectal cancer is about 1 in 23 for men and 1 in 26 for women.
-West Virginia, in 2023, estimates 1,120 people will be diagnosed with colorectal cancer and 440 will likely die.
+Overall, the lifetime risk of developing colorectal cancer is about 1 in 23 for men and 1 in 25 for women.
+Between 2016-2020, an average of 1,103 West Virginians were diagnosed with colorectal cancer, while 430 died from the disease each year.